mjpcollins/sudoku_solver/README.md

 ## How To Use

 Import the Solver from utils then start solving.
 Examples of Sudoku puzzles are stored in the data folder.
-Example usage of the Solver is located in utils/performace_test.py.
+Example usage of the Solver is located in example.py and utils/performace_test.py.

 Assuming your puzzle is an numpy array, solving is quite simple.

+    import numpy as np
     from utils import Solver

-    puzzle = np.load("data/very_easy_puzzle.npy")[6]  # Take the sixth puzzle in the list solver = Solver(puzzle)
+    puzzle = np.load("data/hard_puzzle.npy")[6]  # Take the sixth puzzle in the list print(puzzle)
+    solver = Solver(puzzle)
     solution = solver.solve()
     print(solution)